Gene Stupnitsky

-Gene Stupnitsky (Note: Гена Ступницький) (born August 26, 1977) is a Ukrainian-born American film and television writer, producer, and director.
+Gene Stupnitsky (Note: Гена Ступницький) is a Ukrainian-born American film and television show maker.
 He usually works with Lee Eisenberg, with whom he founded Quantity Entertainment.
 From 2005 to 2010, he served as a writer, director and producer of the NBC sitcom The Office for which he earned three Primetime Emmy Award nominations.
 He served as a co-creator, writer, and producer of the HBO comedy series Hello Ladies (2013-2014).
 In 2023 he co-created the Peabody Award-winning series Jury Duty with Eisenberg.
 Stupnitsky worked on comedy films writing Year One (2009), and Bad Teacher (2011) and directing Good Boys (2019) and No Hard Feelings (2023).

 Early life and education

 Stupnitsky was born in Kyiv, Ukrainian SSR, Soviet Union (present-day Kyiv, Ukraine) to Jewish parents.
 He grew up in the suburbs of Chicago.
 He attended Stevenson High School and graduated from the University of Iowa in 2000.